Murukan-GitHub/Calculaor.API/README.md

 Run the application
 It will launch the Swagger and Console App
-Select the option in order to perform the operation
+Select the option in order to perform the selected operation

-improveent
+improvements
-Need to handle the exceptions
+Need to handle the exceptions properly
+Authorization for Endpoints